High Efficiency Video Coding implementations and products: 2015

 On January 5, 2015, ViXS Systems announced the XCode 6800 which is the first SoC to support the Main 12 profile of HEVC.

-In January, 2015, Intel released a new driver version for its HD Graphics allowing hardware decoding support for HEVC.
+In January, 2015, Intel released a new driver version for its HD Graphics (Haswell and Broadwell) allowing hardware decoding support for HEVC.

 On January 22, 2015, Nvidia released their GeForce GTX 960 mainstream video card which includes a fixed function HEVC Main/Main10 hardware decoder.

 On March 9, 2015, Nvidia released VDPAU version 1.0 which supports HEVC decoding for the Main, Main 4:4:4, Main Still Picture, Main 10, and Main 12 profiles.

 On March 31, 2015, VITEC announced the MGW Ace which was the first 100% hardware-based portable HEVC encoder that provides mobile HEVC encoding.

 In June 2015, Nvidia released their Shield gaming/streaming media console, which supports HEVC decode and 4K video.

 On 6 June 2015, Microsoft updated the Xbox One to support 10-bit HEVC decoding.

 On August 5, 2015, Intel launched Skylake products with full fixed function Main/8bit decoding/encoding and hybrid/partial Main10/10bit decoding.

 On August 20, 2015, Nvidia released the GeForce GTX 950(GM206), which includes full fixed function HEVC Main/Main10 hardware decoder like the GTX 960.

 On November 10, 2015, Qualcomm Detailed Snapdragon 820 Smartphone SoC which is the first chip in the series to support 4K HEVC 10bit decoding.